FOGProject/fog-docs/docs/development/fog_release.md

 The FOG project relies of several other open source projects (Linux kernel, Buildroot, iPXE) to provide the PXE boot environment (a.k.a FOS) including all the drivers to run on pretty much any hardware out there.
-**It\'s usually a good idea to update those components a week or two before doing a FOG release to get those current versions tested by people using FOG dev-branch.**
+**It's usually a good idea to update those components a week or two before doing a FOG release to get those current versions tested by people using FOG dev-branch.**

 ### FOS kernel

-Check current versions on <https://kernel.org/> and use the latest marked \"longterm\" in most cases.
+Check current versions on <https://kernel.org/> and use the latest marked "longterm" in most cases.
 When switching from one longterm branch to the next (e.g. 5.15.x to 5.19.x) some more time for testing should be allowed.